iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > The app doesn't work.
 It starts your workout then stops after 3 minutes.
 There you are thinking you have done s good job and it hasn't been doing anything.
 Pointless app.
 If I could give no stars I would.<br> :date: __2020-11-10 22:22:50__

 > How am I supposed to run 5k?!
 I'm 4 stone overweight and can't even run upstairs.
 This is for Olympic athletes not ordinary out of shape people!
 And how am I supposed to afford trainers and gym gear when I'm out of work due to the coronavirus?
 Do an app that helps people lose weight not kill themselves running marathons.<br> :date: __2020-11-09 13:57:36__

-> Broken and frustrating app, works for 5-10 mins then it stops and closes the app with out warning.
-I've double checked the settings on my phone to make sure it's set right but still doesn't work.
-Plenty of other apps that do C25k I'll try them<br> :date: __2020-11-07 12:10:51__

-> Terrifible experience.
-Used it for the first time, built up the confidence to go out and the app kept crashing or the audio didn't come over the music.
-It was raining so I couldn't keep getting my phone out to restart it so after about 30 minutes (in which time I had only got about a quarter of the way through due to keep stopping to re-boot the app) I gave up and went home.
-Unfortunately it seems all the one star reviews are for the same thing so it must be a common problem.<br> :date: __2020-11-02 19:27:29__

-> Really wanted to love this app as it's really clean and well designed, but I just can't get voice instructions to work.
-The music dips but there's no voice, so you have to keep looking at your phone.
-Not sure if I'm missing something or if this is the design of the app (or just a bug on my phone, Pixel 3).<br> :date: __2020-11-01 19:08:23__